axiezai/wcm-thesis-template/README.md

 WCM Thesis Template
 ---
+The LaTeX template is placed in `main/dissertation.tex` and you can view the compiled PDF file in `main/dissertation.pdf`.

 ### Why you should use LaTeX templates instead of Word:
  - All formatting already done for you.
  - Automatically generated table of contents, list of figures/tables, and bibliography.